Trump engineered a sudden windfall in 2016 as campaign funds dwindled - The Boston Globe

 A spokeswoman for Ruffin, Jennifer Renzelman, said Ruffin was not involved in the day-to-day operations of the hotel, adding that “all tax statements go to the people who work on his taxes.”

 It is fair to say that, over the years, Ruffin has been very generous to his friend.
-When Trump took the Miss Universe pageant to Moscow in 2013, the two men flew over together on Ruffin’s private jet.
-He would contribute more than $2.5 million to Trump’s campaign, his ill-starred foundation and his inaugural.
+He contributed more than $2.5 million to Trump’s campaign, his ill-starred foundation and his inaugural.

-And after the inauguration, Ruffin would ask for a favor.
-Would the president help revive a dormant project of great importance to a lot of powerful people in Las Vegas — a bullet train that would whisk gamblers from Southern California to The Strip in less than 90 minutes?

-Four years earlier, Barack Obama’s administration had considered, but ultimately decided against, a $5.5 billion loan for the train.
-Trump loved the idea, Ruffin told Forbes in a 2017 interview.

 Advertisement